stoermelder/vcvrack-packone/docs/MidiCat.md

 ![MIDI-CAT overlay](./MidiCat-overlay.gif)

 - Parameter changes are not reported back to the plugin-host by default if MIDI-CAT is used in a plugin-version of VCV Rack.
-A context menu optionis available to enable this behavior - it might cause higher CPU usage of the plugin (since v2.2.0).
+A context menu option is available to enable this behavior - it might cause higher CPU usage of the plugin (since v2.2.0).

 - MIDI-CAT can receive MIDI System Reset messages: For mapping-slots with input-mode **Pickup (snap)** it resets the mapping and the parameter can be picked up again.
 This can be useful for switching MIDI controller presets (since v2.2.0).